Single Sign-On (SSO)

 Office 365 App

-If your organization is using the Office 365 App, please configure your app Initiate login URI as below within the App Registration Home Page URL:
+If your organization is using the Office 365 App, configure your app Initiate login URI within the App Registration Home Page URL based on your Cast AI region:

 If a URL contains another URL as a query parameter, the parameter must be encoded using percent encoding.